kenSpicer/ken-s-notebook/README.md

 Today is Tuesday, April 29, 2026.
 Spent day learning to use latest version of Kate.
 No lessons completed.
 Today is Wednesday, May 6,2026.
 Spent day correcting issues with my new os.
 No lessons completed.
 Today is Thursday, May 7,2026.
 Spent day working on personal FreeSimpleGUI for tracking expendatures and going to Dr.Pedro for 6month follow up.
 No lessons completed.
+Today is Friday, May 8,2026.
+Spent day working around house.
+No lessons completed.